Out of Many Faiths: Religious Diversity and the American Promise

 America is the most religiously devout country in the Western world and the most religiously diverse nation on the planet.
 Will America’s identity as a Judeo-Christian nation shift as citizens of different backgrounds grow in numbers and influence?
 In what ways will minority religious communities themselves change as they take root in American soil?
 In addressing these questions, Eboo Patel will explore how America’s promise is the guarantee of equal rights and dignity for all, and how that promise is the foundation of America’s unrivaled strength as a nation.
 A book sale and signing will follow the program.

-This event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by The Marjorie M. and Irwin Nat Pincus Fund in Honor of Their Daughters, The Milton B. Asbell Center for Jewish Life, the Division of Student Life, the Office of Institutional Effectiveness & Inclusivity, the Center for Service, Spirituality & Social Justice, and the Churchill Fund.
+This event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by The Marjorie M. and Irwin Nat Pincus Fund in Honor of their Daughters, The Milton B. Asbell Center for Jewish Life, the Division of Student Life, the Center for Service, Spirituality & Social Justice, the Office of Institutional Effectiveness & Inclusivity, the Departments of Judaic Studies and Religion, the First Year Seminar Program and the Churchill Fund.
 It is also part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.